 4. To get help for an addiction to Oxycodone or other opiates you will probably find it necessary to get professional treatment from a drug rehabilitation center.

-Not only can this be expensive, it can cost you valuable time out of your life away from your family and even your job while you recover.
-You might have to live away from your family and take a leave of absence from your job.
+Not only is treatment expensive, it takes away valuable time out of your life away from your family and even your job for a full recovery.
+You might have to live away from your family and take a leave of absence from work.

-If you find yourself suffering an addiction to Oxycodone or other drugs it is important to understand that while you can reach a place of healing, you will always be a recovering addict even if you never use drugs again.
-You will also be in recovery.
+If you receive treatment to wean off Oxycodone dependency, it’s important to understand that while you can reach a place of healing, recovery is a life-long process, even if you never take another drug.

-Addiction impacts every part of your life and the lives of your loved ones as well.
-It wrecks marriages, leaves children without their parents and can even lead to your kids having problems with addiction when they grow up.
+Addiction impacts every part of your life and loved ones.
+It wrecks marriages, leaves children without their parents and can become generational, as addiction genetic markers can run in the family.
 Kids learn what they see.
 Avoiding an addiction is the best preventative.

 the Take-Away